-In August 2020, the Company was notified by the FTB of its intention to examine the Company's California consolidated income tax returns for the fiscal years ended March 31, 2019, April 1, 2018 and April 2, 2017.
+In August 2020, the Company was notified by the Franchise Tax Board of the State of California (the "FTB") of its intention to examine the Company's California consolidated income tax returns for the fiscal years ended March 31, 2019, April 1, 2018 and April 2, 2017.
 Further, in February 2021, the Company was notified by the U.S. Internal Revenue Service of its intention to examine the Company's original and amended federal consolidated income tax returns for the fiscal year ended April 2, 2017.
 The ultimate resolution of these examinations could include administrative or legal proceedings.
-Although management believes that the calculations and positions taken on these consolidated income tax returns and all other filed income tax returns.
+Although management believes that the calculations and positions taken on these consolidated income tax returns and all other filed income tax returns are reasonable and justifiable, the outcome of these or any other examination could result in an adjustment to the position that the Company took on such income tax returns.
 Such adjustment could also lead to adjustments to one or more other state income tax returns, or to income tax returns for subsequent fiscal years, or both.
 To the extent that the Company's reserve for unrecognized tax liabilities is not adequate to support the cumulative effect of such adjustments, the Company could experience a material adverse impact on its future results of operations.
 Conversely, to the extent that the calculations and positions taken by the Company on the filed income tax returns under examination are sustained, the reversal of all or a portion of the Company's reserve for unrecognized tax liabilities could result in a favorable impact on its future results of operations.